appform-io/ranger/README.md

 - Support for monitoring of service provider nodes
 - Provides type-safe generic interface for integration with support for custom serializers and deserializers
 - Provides simple ways to plug in custom shard and node selection
-- Fault tolerant client side discovery with a combination of watchers and polling on watched nodes
+- Fault-tolerant client side discovery with a combination of watchers and polling on watched nodes

 ## Why?